Benchmarking Large Language Models for Cryptanalysis and Side-Channel Vulnerabilities: Appendix

 \subsection{Cipher Classification}

 We prompt the LLMs to hypothesize which encryption method was utilized, based solely on the provided ciphertext.
 This is crucial because if LLMs can identify encryption methods without training, it might enable more sophisticated evasion techniques in malicious prompts, posing significant security risks in sensitive applications.
 We do not use a separate prompt but in combination with our decryption prompts \ref{ind:decryption-prompt}.
 We note that this is not about classification in the traditional sense, but rather about assessing the models' comprehension and interpretative skills when faced with encrypted data.
 The score improvements after few-shot reflect the models' ability to identify ciphers from a single-shot example.
 This improvement is noteworthy as it can be used for jailbreaking attacks by providing obfuscation details or few-shot examples as a context (ICL).
-Table \ref{tab:algorithm-classifier-metrics} presents a comparative analysis of six large language models' performance in zero-shot classification of encryption algorithms.

 In zero-shot settings, GPT-4o and Claude Sonnet demonstrate the strongest performance, achieving F1 scores of 0.43 and 0.37 respectively, with notably high precision (0.95 and 0.89).
 With few-shot learning, both models show substantial improvements: GPT-4o's F1 score increases to 0.69 (with 0.90 precision and 0.68 recall), while Claude Sonnet reaches 0.66 (with 0.90 precision and 0.66 recall), indicating a strong grasp of few-shot learning for classification.